New: The Irish Flute Combo

 Is the tuning slide necessary?
 I have made my Low Combo flutes in A, Bb, B and C for several years.
 I find that having a tuning slide is useful when going from one setup to another.
 Certain scalings will respond differently to different players.
 Thus if the D setup plays in tune, sometimes the C will need to be pulled out a little more, or the Eb and E pushed in a bit.
 It is just good to have that tuning flexibility and in this instance I am making it a requirement.

 Is this available for the Folk Flute?
 Or my Standard Flute?
 For Folk Flutes, no. If you own one of my retrofittable $700 Standard Flute models, you can get the retrofit package.
 However this also requires you to order the Rings and Slides retrofit for an additional $400.

 Regarding retrofitting older Casey Burns Flutes: If you ordered your flute sometime after the year 2000, most likely your flute is retrofittable.
 Before then my scalings were in somewhat a state of flux.
 If you are interested, contact me.
 I might require you to send me your flute so I can evaluate whether or not the retrofit is possible.
 In most cases, the retrofit is possible.

 What woods are available?
 Currently the Irish Flute Combo is available in Blackwood and Boxwood.
-I do not have any ready to use Mopane currently, but hope to have it available by the Fall of 2015.
-This is also the case for retrofits.
+Mopane is not available.
 Note that you can also mix and match woods!
 A Blackwood retrofit for a Mopane D flute would be entirely acceptable.

 In the above images the Irish Flute Combo is set up as 4 different flutes: C, D, Eb and E. Use the head joint for scale.